All Episodes

 I don't know.

-Doesn't matter, that's not to the point of it.
+That's not to the point of it.

-Um but here's the point of it.
+But here's the point of it.

-We see in nature um, in fact, with this perfect example because we see in nature all of these other branches of that particular root right there, and then all of a sudden, nothing, and then we get this right here, only this guy right here has variants like that.
+We see in nature, in fact, with this perfect example, because we see in nature all of these other branches of that particular root right there, and then all of a sudden, nothing, and then we get this right here.

 That does not happen outside of a controlled environment like I've got here in my office.

-So all of a sudden the branching becomes wild when you intrude.
+So all of a sudden, the branching becomes wild when you intrude.

 So humans have intruded on dogs.

-The tails grow longer or the snout grows longer, or whatever, right?
+The tails grow longer or the snout grows longer or whatever, right?

-All of a sudden you get humans uh capturing dogs as puppies and breeding from that point on, and you get chihuahuas, you get Great Danes, you get uh a branching that throws that whole chart out of whack.
+And you get chihuahuas, you get great Danes, you get a branching that throws that whole chart out of whack.

 And what was it?